ZyPA/cyclius-calc-mod/README.md

 - Shows you the current bonuses of all the slots.
 - Shows you whether theyre increasing or decreasing.
 - Suggests what the best slot would be right now.
 (Currently it has no idea what your currently active slot is. so it cant make decisions based on that. it only looks an hour ahead, and checks which slot has the highest average score for that hour.)
-- Poorly optimized code :D
+- Poorly optimized code :D (the mod is so small that it shouldnt really be an issue tho.)

 # Planned features:
 - Make the suggestion part, also consider your currently active slot.